 That your loved one won't run off with someone else

+These are the big fears – what about some tiny ones?
+That you’ve run out milk.
+That you can’t remember which jar is the decaf coffee and which is the full caff.

 Anger

 That you can't get an appointment at the doctor